 Does the thought of Christmas gift buying for your teenaged son send you into a bit of a flap / tailspin / panic?!
-Here, take a deep breath, grab a nice cup of tea and a note pad ‘cos I have some ideas for you.
-Now that two of my kids are teens with definite ideas about what’s ‘cool’ and ‘trendy’ (blatant rip-off in adult language ) it’s becoming more difficult to find something other than cash or a voucher that will genuinely be appreciated.
+Here, take a deep breath, grab a nice cup of tea and a note pad ‘cos I have at least 20 ideas for you.
+Now that two of my kids are teens with definite ideas about what’s ‘cool’ and ‘trendy’ (blatant rip-off in adult language ) it’s becoming more difficult to find something other than cash or a voucher that will genuinely be appreciated and that won’t break the bank!

 So I asked my son to write a Christmas wish list (note it’s not addressed to the jolly bearded fellow) and I’ve compiled a list of ideas with some added suggestions by friends and other bloggers.
 I hope you find it helpful too.